metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Required:

 - `backup_method` (String) Defines the backup method name that is defined in backupPolicy.
-- `cron_expression` (String) Represents the cron expression for schedule, with the timezone set in UTC.
-Refer to https://en.wikipedia.org/wiki/Cron for more details.
+- `cron_expression` (String) Represents the cron expression for schedule, with the timezone set in UTC.Refer to https://en.wikipedia.org/wiki/Cron for more details.

 Optional:

 - `enabled` (Boolean) Specifies whether the backup schedule is enabled or not.
-- `retention_period` (String) Determines the duration for which the backup should be retained.
-The controller will remove all backups that are older than the RetentionPeriod.
-For instance, a RetentionPeriod of '30d' will retain only the backups from the last 30 days.
-Sample duration format:  - years: 	2y - months: 	6mo - days: 		30d - hours: 	12h - minutes: 	30m  These durations can also be combined, for example: 30d12h30m.
+- `retention_period` (String) Determines the duration for which the backup should be retained.The controller will remove all backups that are older than the RetentionPeriod.For instance, a RetentionPeriod of '30d' will retain only the backups from the last 30 days.Sample duration format:- years: 	2y- months: 	6mo- days: 		30d- hours: 	12h- minutes: 	30mThese durations can also be combined, for example: 30d12h30m.

 <a id="nestedatt--spec--backup_policies--target"></a>